andrewt3000/MachineLearning/machineLearning.md

 Logistic regression is a confusing term because it is a classification algorithm, not a regression algorithm.
 "Logistic regression" is named after the logistic function (aka sigmoid function)

-Multiclass classification is solved using One versus all.
+Multiclass classification is solved using "One versus All."
 There are K output classes.
 Solve for K binary logistic regression classifiers and choose the one with the highest probability.

+####Regularization
 Underfitting (high bias) - output doesn't fit the training data well.
 Overfitting (high variance) - output fits training data well, but doesn't work well on test data.
 Failes to generalize.

 Regularization factor (&lambda;) - variable to control overfitting.
 If model is underfitting, you need lower &lambda;.
 If the model is overfitting, you need higher lambda.

+The intuition of &lambda is that as you add the regularization term to the cost function, as you minimize the cost function, you minimize the magnitude of theta (the weights).
+If theta (weights) is smaller, especially for higher degree polynomials, the hypothesis is simpler.

 ###Week 5 Neural Networks
 L is the number of layers.